Compiling and Installing Custom PHP Modules in ServBay

 Save

-Step 8: Verify Module Loading
+Step 8: Verify the Module Is Loaded

 ${SERVBAY_PACKAGE_FULL_PATH}/php/8.3/current/bin/php -m | grep sqlsrv